Last updated on August 14, 2022

 All people have a hard time understanding feelings that they are not personally experiencing.
 Girls tend toward the verbal and it is the relationship between people that most often excites them.
 While the visual is interesting, it doesn’t impact a girl as deeply as it does most guys.
 Therefore, when a girl wears provocative clothing, she is thinking about attracting the attention of a certain boy.
 When other boys are also attracted, she gets annoyed because there is no relationship there, so she doesn’t understand why the boys are sexually aroused by her.

 It goes the other way around too.
-Boys are confused by girls swoon over a non-attractive actor.
+Boys are confused by girls swooning over a non-attractive actor.
 The movie, to the boys, is full of talking and nothing is happening, so it is boring; yet, the girls seem to be engrossed in it and clearly are turned on by what is going on.
 And the girls can’t understand why the boys aren’t excited.

 I didn’t understand your last question.